MechanicalRock/mechanicalrock.github.io/_posts/2017-09-01-the-scourge-of-silos.markdown

 layout: post
 title:  "The Scourge of Silos"
 date:   2017-09-01 04:48:58 +0000
-categories: bdd tdd devops pairing mobbing
+tags: bdd tdd devops pairing mobbing
 author: Hamish Tedeschi
 image: img/silos1.png
 ---
 This is one of those articles that may stir up a bit of angst with people, because essentially it is an opinion piece.
 Not driven by data, merely driven by what I think works best.
 It was provoked by a brief conversation on social media and got me thinking about why I think the way I do.
 The conversation was based on the following post by [Josh Partogi](https://www.linkedin.com/feed/update/urn:li:activity:6308818675763941376), which was on the money:

 > Many are talking about devops these days.
 >
 > * Some think devops is a tool.
 > * Others think it is a department or a job role.
 > * Others think it is about frequent deployment.
 > * While others think devops is bug fixing & development.
 >
 > The IT industry must be the most confusing industry these days.

 Running an Enterprise DevOps & Continuous Delivery consultancy, this is a subject close to my heart.
 We are an opinionated bunch at [Mechanical Rock](https://www.mechanicalrock.io/) and believe that if you do the dev bit in DevOps right, then the Ops bit becomes a lot easier.
 Bear with me, I will explain and hopefully close the loop.

 The way I see it, DevOps is made up of 4 key tenets which give way to a set of practices, tooling or processes.

 1. Sharing / No Silos: Creating a culture where information is shared and is vital to the success of DevOps, nothing should ever be "someone else's problem".
 2. Culture: DevOps seeks to create a high-trust culture of collaboration through learning and experimentation.
 3. Measure Everything / Fast Feedback: Improvements are based on experimentation.
 Experimentation relies on accurate information and measurement.
 Short feedback loops generate more information, more quickly and allow informed decisions to be made.
 4. Automate Everything: automate away the 'drudgery' in the the Development-Operations lifecycle, so people can focus on what they are best at - problem solving.